Argentina national rugby union team: Overall

-Argentina have won 241 of their 476 Test matches.
 When the world rankings were introduced by the IRB in October 2003, Argentina were ranked seventh.
 They fell to eighth in the rankings in June 2004, before rising back to seventh by November that year.
 They fell back to eighth in February 2005, and stayed there until falling to their lowest ranking of ninth in February 2006.
 Since then, Argentina rose to eighth in July 2006, then sixth in November of that year.
 They had a one-week fall to seventh, then one week later rose to fifth to start the World Cup 2007.

 Los Pumas twice surpassed their highest ranking at the 2007 Rugby World Cup.
 Defeating number three France, the second opening game loss for a World Cup hosting nation, moved them into fourth place, their highest position since the IRB World Rankings were established.
 They lost to eventual champions South Africa in the semi-final but beat France yet again in the bronze medal round to set another highest ranking, third, behind South Africa and New Zealand.

-Argentina has won every match against South American national teams, including 41 against Uruguay, 38 against Chile, 17 against Paraguay and 13 against Brazil.
+Argentina has won every match against South American national teams, including 41 against Uruguay, 40 against Chile, 17 against Paraguay and 13 against Brazil.

 On 14 November 2020, they registered their first win against New Zealand, meaning that they have recorded a victory over every Tier 1 nation.

-Below is table of the representative rugby matches played by an Argentina national XV at test level up until 19 November 2022.